ch-stark/gitops-rbac-example/blog/blog.md

 and all the relevant RHACM resources we have discussed before.
 * A list of ApplicationSets for the different teams and different Placements, not that you can also deploy an ApplicationSet only on the Hub.

-After that, you can see all Apps in ArgoCD and in ACM-console.
+After that, you can see all Apps in ArgoCD and in RHACM-console.

-ACM view
+RHACM view

 ![ACM view](images/viewargoinacm.png)